-The BA in Interdisciplinary Studies (BAIS) program requires 36 credits of elective courses.
-You may select these credits entirely from the following designated list, or you may take up to 12 credits from any qualifying post-secondary institution to acquire further subject expertise.
+The BA in Interdisciplinary Studies (BAIS) program requires you to complete 60 credits of study (3rd and 4th year).
+There are five mandatory courses that you must take, with the rest of the program made up from electives.
+These electives can be taken entirely from the following designated list, or you may take up to 12 credits from any qualifying post-secondary institution to acquire further subject expertise.
 Approval must be obtained prior to taking any external courses.

 Please review the BA in Interdisciplinary Studies program guide for more information on the below options.

 BAIS students have the option to complete one of the following on-campus residencies.
 Please note all courses within a specific residency are mandatory and must be taken together.

 Provides a foundation in professional and practical communication through examination of the goals, norms, values, and ethics that characterize individuals and the discourse communities to which they belong.
 Offers a strengths-based approach that allows students to develop teamwork skills, to document their personal, academic and professional achievement, and to identify appropriate career/education goals based on positive awareness of self and others.
 Serves as the basis for students’ intentional formation of their professional identity and for portfolio development in COMM490: Professional Portfolio.